North Port, Florida: 2020 census

-In 2020, the median income for a household in the city was $64,543.
-The per capita income for the city was $34,514.
-About 7.0% of people were below the poverty line.
+In 2020, the median household income was $64,543.
+The per capita income was $34,514, and 7.0% of residents were below the poverty line.

+2010 census

 As of the 2010 United States census, there were 57,357 people, 20,201 households, and 14,018 families residing in the city.

 Economy

 North Port is the Spring Training home for the Atlanta Braves, who hold extended spring training in North Port.

 Arts and culture

 In 1960, the American Police Hall of Fame & Museum was opened in North Port.
 The opening ceremony included remarks from the then Presidential candidate John F. Kennedy.
 The museum has since relocated, first to Miami, and then to the present location in Titusville, Florida.

 In 2007, the North Port Art Guild leased a building from the city and established the North Port Art Center.
 The center hosts exhibits as well as classes.

 Government

 North Port has a city commission/city manager form of government.

 The current city manager is Alfred Jerome Fletcher, II.
 The city commission has five members.
 The mayor/vice mayor roles are voted upon annually from the commission ranks.

 As of 2024, the current commission includes: